oyalabs/oyalabs.github.io/_posts/2018-01-23-asana-its-all-about-tasks.md

 > 4. (Optional) Join our [Slack](oyalabs.slack.com) for communication
 > 5. (Optional) Know more about [Scrum](https://www.scrum.org/resources/what-is-scrum) - an agile project management framework

-#### Join and track projects
+### Join and track projects

 [Asana](app.asana.com) actually quite like [Trello](https://trello.com), but more focusing on the personal task management.
-Like Trello, which have multiple boards, Asana has projects. `Project` is more representative of our goal, which have certain objectives. `Project` goal should be simple, and should have clear expected outcomes, e.g. an app or a device or a marketing campaign.
+Like Trello, which has multiple boards, Asana has projects. `Project` is more representative of our goal, which have certain objectives. `Project` goal should be simple and should have clear expected outcomes, e.g. an app or a device or a marketing campaign.
 If one single `Task` is too large, should turn into a `Project`.
 Unlike Trello, Asana is made for tasks, not for record different items, links.
-Each item should be a `Task` or simple note to describe a task.
+Each item should be a `Task` or a simple note to describe a task.

 > So, choose the projects you tend to join and track, get it started.

 ![](https://i.imgur.com/EwttxsY.jpg)

-1. Find all the projects from side bar
+1. Find all the projects from sidebar
 2. Star the project you tend to track
-3. Starred projects on top of the side bar after setting up
+3. Starred projects on top of the sidebar after setting up
 4. (Optional) Create your own project by press the `+` beside `PROJECTS`

-#### Manage task - individual
+### Manage task - individual

 Cool!
-You've selected the projects you like, and you can easily access from the top of side bar.
+You've selected the projects you like, and you can easily access from the top of sidebar.

 Now, let's introduce the feature which Trello lack of, the personal tasks - `My Tasks`.
 You can think of Asana just like a **todo list** app with teamwork function, which meant to let everyone knows what's the tasks need to be done, and when to be done.
 And not only the **tasks for yourself**, you can also **check others tasks** and ~~even assign new task to them~~ 😜